 - NAFCU wrote to Treasury Secretary Mnuchin ahead of a meeting of the Financial Stability Oversight Council (FSOC), asking the FSOC to consider the implications of CECL and delay implementation.

-- Ahead of a recent Congressional hearing on the impact of CECL, NAFCU called for Congress to exempt credit unions from CECL.
+- Ahead of a December 2018 Congressional hearing on the impact of CECL, NAFCU called for Congress to exempt credit unions from CECL.

 FASB historically has been reluctant to create exemptions from its accounting standards.
-At this time, CECL will go into effect for both banks and credit unions in 2023.
 Nevertheless, as a result of NAFCU's efforts, some flexibility in the standard has been achieved.
 In November 2018, FASB issued a final update to clarify the effective date for its CECL standard, making clear that credit unions would not need to begin reporting data on call reports until the beginning of 2022.
 The update also clarified that operating lease receivables are not covered within the scope of CECL – a clarification welcomed by NAFCU.
-In November 2019, FASB issued a NAFCU-sought update that delays implementation of CECL for credit unions, until 2023.
+In November 2019, FASB issued a NAFCU-sought update that further delays implementation of CECL for credit unions until 2023.
 NAFCU submitted comments in support of the proposal.

 In April 2019, FASB issued an update with CECL amendments related to measurement and presentation of available for sale debt securities within the scope of CECL.
 The update also clarified guidance related to when an entity should include recoveries when estimating the allowance for credit losses.
 Also in April 2019, FASB announced that it would not move forward with a proposal put forward by a group of banks outlining an alternative to the income statement impact of the standard that would have provided institutions with additional flexibility.
 NAFCU remains engaged in evaluating any proposals that emerge and will work with the NCUA and FASB to determine whether these alternatives could help alleviate some of the negative impacts of the CECL standard.